 The VIVID Grand Show, a rapid as well as a barnstorming declaration of love to life, is the return of the international dance ensemble under the direction of Alexandra Georgieva to the world's largest theatre stage - naturally with the traditional line-up of girls!

 Variety shows, music and dance are a great Berlin tradition!
 As early as 1900, the Wintergarten, then in Friedrichstraße, was one of the 80 or so leading variety theatres in the city.

-For the 2020/21 stage season, things will look no different: from 23 September, Golden Years, a new 20s Variety Revue, comes to the stage.
+For the 2020/21 stage season, things will look no different: Golden Years, a new 20s Variety Revue, comes to the stage.
 Elegant Varieté Noir, dazzling and opulent.
 Exciting: the then new images of women in the twenties will be transported into the present day by strong female artists and brought into focus.